MicrosoftDocs/Hololens/hololens/hololens-mdm-configure.md

 ### Device categories and groups

 Using Microsoft Intune, you can create device categories to automatically add devices to groups based on categories that you create, such as Engineering, Medical, based on location of your devices, development specific devices, and so on.
 Groups can be dynamic or manually managed, allowing for the level of control you need.
-Once a group is created it can have policies, apps, and compliance profiles assigned to that group.
+Once a group is created, it can have policies, apps, and compliance profiles assigned to that group.
 A group can be used again and again to receive different configurations.

 The idea is to make it easier to manage your devices running Windows Holographic for Business.
 By default all HoloLens 2 devices are running Windows Holographic for Business, but HoloLens (1st gen) devices can be upgraded with a license to be managed as well.